rxtted/rottenfm-plugin/README.md

 - Album art uses Last.fm and is always public.
 - If you set `hideWithListening`, the plugin will not override Spotify or other listening presences.
 - This plugin is meant for private use.
 It likely does not meet Vencord's official plugin rules.

+## FAQ

+**Why do I see a Content Security Policy error and no presence?**
+Discord blocks direct HTTP requests unless the host is explicitly allowed.
+Use the "Allow Navidrome Host" button in the plugin settings and then fully restart Discord.
+If your setup still fails, ensure Navidrome is served over HTTPS (either directly or via a reverse proxy), as some CSP setups only permit secure origins.

+**Disclaimer:** Allowing a host relaxes Discord's Content Security Policy for that domain.
+Only allow domains you control or fully trust.